 One concern with nesting boxes besides cleanliness are mites and lice.
 Diatomaceous earth or herbs can help prevent mites and lice in the box.
 For more information about please visit this article about backyard chickens and mites.

 Probably one of the most overlooked yet most important parts of a coop are the roosting bars.
 Chickens like to roost at night because it makes them feel safe from predators.

 Without a roosting bar, your chickens will have to sleep on the ground.
 Not only does this make them vulnerable to predators, it also exposes them to bacteria and parasites that can make them sick―not to mention, nobody likes sleeping in their own manure.

 If your coop doesn’t come with a place for them to roost, you can use 2×4 studs or even solid branches you find around your property.
 Roosting bars should be 2-4 inches wide since chickens don’t grasp bars like other birds―they sleep flat-footed, and a space wide enough for their feet is best.

 What bedding should I use in my coop?

-We’ll discuss several options, but just remember that if you don’t clean your chicken coop regularly, it doesn’t matter what bedding you use.
+We’ll discuss several options, and you can read more about the best bedding for backyard chickens in this article, but just remember that if you don’t clean your chicken coop regularly, it doesn’t matter what bedding you use.
 Without consistent cleaning, your coop is going to smell and be a hotbed for disease and pests like mites.

 Great bedding choices include: